OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 *NOTE: A multipoint DO calibration is necessary to obtain new foil coefficients and that can be done at the manufacturer laboratories or in any fully equipped calibration lab.
 These values shouldn’t be changed otherwise.*

-The Winkler method is used to determine the concentration of dissolved oxygen in discrete water samples which is a highly accurate method for determination of dissolved oxygen (± 0.15 mumol kg-1).
+The Winkler method is used to determine the concentration of dissolved oxygen in discrete water samples which is a highly accurate method for determination of dissolved oxygen (± 0.15 $\mu$mol/kg).
 We recommend to follow the GO-SHIP protocol described by [@Langdon2010] and a well trained technician to do the sampling and analysis.

 ![During 100% and 0% calibration.](images/100-0-calibration.png)

-Issues with Winkler method at low oxygen concentrations (below 1 muM, some researchers consider that values below 20 muM shouldn't be use for the sensor calibration):
+Issues with Winkler method at low oxygen concentrations (below 1 $\mu$mol/kg, some researchers consider that values below 20 $\mu$mol/kg shouldn't be use for the sensor calibration):
 - There are various issues with Winkler at low oxygen concentrations as Winkler always biases towards too high oxygen: the detection limit of the method is around 1 uM [@Langdon2010], the oxygen absorbed in the plastic of the Niskin bottles might be transferred to  the water sampled (reference needed).
 - Within the core of the Peruvian oxygen minimum zones oxygen concentrations at nmol levels are present other approaches for 0 % in-situ calibration [@Revsbech2009] and [@Thomsen2016].